Stay Safe by using your Common Sense on Safari.

 Your focus can be on what you came for, the Wildlife, the Gorillas, Chimpanzees, and other primates, the incredible Scenery, the culture, and some of the Friendliest People in Africa – Hakuna – Matata, no worries, Style.

-3.-Commons Sense tells us to visit the Doctor or a Travel Clinic prior to the Safari:
+3.-Commons Sense tells us to visit the Doctor or a Travel Clinic before the Safari:

-It Makes Sense to visit a travel clinic or a doctor specializing in tropical medicine, and it is a reasonable precaution and part of staying healthy while on Safari.
+It Makes Sense to visit a travel clinic or a doctor specializing in tropical medicine; it is a reasonable precaution and part of staying healthy while on a Safari.

 Your doctor will give you a Malaria Prevention Regimen